Sgt. William David Sparrow Jr.

-On November 7, 1942, the Nagato Maru sailed for Japan from Pier 7 in Manila.
-The trip took 27 days.
-Many of the POWs came down with dysentery.
+On November 7, 1942, the Nagato Maru sailed, as part of a three ship convoy, for Japan, from Pier 7 in Manila.
+Many of the POWs came down with dysentery and seventeen died.
 On the ship were Japanese soldiers returning to Japan.
 The first few days they spent much of their time getting drunk.

 At first, the Japanese expected them to load and dump twenty cars a day, but as time went on and the prisoners grew weaker, they could only manage five or six cars each day.
 As their work decreased the number of beatings by the Japanese increased.

 Doc remained in the camp until the detail was broken up.
 The Japanese sent Doc and the other prisoners were sent to a graphite factory.
 Across from the factory, there was a airfield and behind it was a oil refinery.
 The camp was surrounded by 27 smoke stacks.
 What amazed Marcus was that the POW Camp was never hit by the American bombers.